 The Gault & Millau Chef of the Year award (2022 edition) recently went to Japanese chef Ryôdô Kajiwara.
-Passionate about his cooking, the menu offers sushi, sashimi, akami and temaki starters, with haut-cuisine meat and fish mains, or a tasting menu including miso soup and pintade yakitori.
-There's also a vegetarian menu and a bento one.
+Passionate about his cooking, the menu offers sushi, sashimi, akami and temaki starters, with haut-cuisine meat and fish mains, or a tasting menu including Edamame balls and Wagyu.
+There's also a vegetarian menu, a sushi and a bento one.

 Thai House (19 rue des Capucins)

 The newest addition to Asian cuisine in the old town, Thai House combines modern comfort in the shape of blue and yellow plush chairs and banquettes, with coconut curries, tart and spicy salads and sweet and sour flavours.
 Their tasting menu for two has green papaya salad, crispy egg rolls with shrimp, steamed chicken dumplings and deep fried fish, followed by shrimp green curry, grilled beef Thai salad, and marinated chicken wrapped in padanus leaf.
 The flowers of Siam dumplings look like works of art.

 Opening 20 October, Pitaya promises Bangkok street food, with decor to match.
 Thai dishes are prepared in front of customers, and include beef lemon skewers, and nua kao - beef, shrimp, wok fried vegetables and Thai rice.
 There'll be Thai staples including green, red and yellow curries, Pad Thai and chicken satay.
 There's plenty of vegetarian options from this rapidly expanding street food chain, which already has restaurants in France, the Netherlands and Belgium.

 Kin Khao (Kinepolis Kirchberg and 32 rue de la Poste)